 - Top Producing Metrowest MA Realtor

-- Handling offers selling a Massachusetts home
+- Handling offers to sell a Massachusetts home

 - Preparing a Massachusetts home to sell

-Thinking of selling your home?
-I have a passion for Real Estate and love to share my marketing expertise!
+Are you thinking of selling your home?
+I am passionate about real estate and love sharing my marketing expertise!

-I service Real Estate sales in the following Metrowest MA towns: Ashland, Bellingham, Douglas, Framingham, Franklin, Grafton, Holliston, Hopkinton, Hopedale, Medway, Mendon, Milford, Millbury, Millville, Northboro, Northbridge, Shrewsbury, Southborough, Sutton, Wayland, Westborough, Whitinsville, Worcester, Upton and Uxbridge MA.
+I service Real Estate sales in the following Metrowest MA towns: Ashland, Bellingham, Douglas, Framingham, Franklin, Grafton, Holliston, Hopkinton, Hopedale, Medway, Mendon, Milford, Millbury, Millville, Northborough, Northbridge, Shrewsbury, Southborough, Sutton, Wayland, Westborough, Whitinsville, Worcester, Upton and Uxbridge MA.

 Hi Bill: Follow you on Activerain and you always have great articles.
 This is a very informative post on the subject of divorce.
 One of the most important points, as you mentioned, is that you cannot take sides.
 I will tell both the husband and wife “Divorce pending or not….it is my job to sell the house…period….everything else you should discuss with your divorce lawyer.

 Bill I read your article on getting a divorce and selling Real Estate with interest.
 As someone who has been through a divorce myself I can say that there are certainly quite a few financial considerations I should have given more thought to.
 You have done a nice job summarizing some of the things a person should think about when selling their largest marital asset.

 Hi Bill, another Active Rain colleague stopping in to say ‘hi.’
 Good article, and something we see often in our business.
 Being impartial, not getting involved in the divorce proceedings, concentrating on getting the house sold is huge.
 Important to double up with the communications, too — talk with both spouses, always.